koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 # search related keywords
 keywords: ["induct", "instate"]
 ---
-As we all know that graphic editor is one of the common app for demand of editing the images wheather they are digital photographs, traditional photo-chemical photographs, or illustrations.
-So, Here is the document that describes and provides more info and app for using.
+As we all know that graphic editor is one of the common apps for the demand of editing the images whether they are digital photographs, traditional photo-chemical photographs, or illustrations.
+So, Here is the document that describes and provides more info and an app for using.

 {{< notice note >}}
 Please, make sure you have already updated your system with this command "**pi -Syu**".